 “He’s got to win, no matter what; even if the truth doesn’t fit and will break the law to win. . .
 There was no evidence, there is no evidence.”

 Last Tuesday, March 26th, the Italian Supreme Court ruled that the verdict of Judge Hellmann’s court in 2011 should be overturned and directed that the case should be re-examined by a court in Florence.
 To say that this is disappointing is a massive understatement.
 Italian justice now looks even more ridiculous to the rest of the world.
 I have reread the Forty Myths series of articles and nothing needs to change.
 All the nonsense of the case is set out here.

 The Supreme Court has decided that two innocent people and their families will be condemned to harassment, uncertainty and media villification for several more years and it has delayed the eventual realisation by the family of the late Meredith Kercher that they have been expensively duped by a disfunctional system populated by rogues and knaves.

-I recently visited the grave of Meredith Kercher.
-I found it heartbreaking.
-It is a sad and lonely place.
 A beautiful woman was cut down in her prime and three families are paying the price.
 I pray that one day they will be reconciled.